MANDATE AND ALLOCATIONS FOR UNDERPRIVILEGED AREAS

 A coordinating committee of educational catch-up measures in underprivileged areas acts in an advisory capacity on any matter affecting the instrumentation developed by the Comité de gestion.

-The Répertoire des publications du Comité de gestion de la taxe scolaire de l'île de Montréal lists studies, reports, teaching materials, and reference tools published by the Comité de gestion for the past several years.
+The pdf Répertoire des publications du Comité de gestion de la taxe scolaire de l'île de Montréal (92 KB) lists studies, reports, teaching materials, and reference tools published by the Comité de gestion for the past several years.
 Those publications are grouped into different categories as of education in underprivileged areas, intercultural education, and publications of a legal nature.